DataDog/documentation/content/en/synthetics/platform/settings/_index.md

 Access restriction is available for customers using [custom roles][11] on their accounts.
 If you are using the [custom role feature][12], add your user to any custom role that includes `synthetics_global_variable_read` and `synthetics_global_variable_write` permissions.

 You can restrict access to a global variable based on the roles in your organization.
 When creating a global variable, choose which roles (in addition to your user) can read and write your global variable in **Permissions settings**.
+Restricting a variable prevents other users to add it in a test and use it, but they will still be able to see the variable name if it was added in a test by an authorized user.

 {{< img src="synthetics/settings/restrict_access_1.png" alt="Restrict access to a global variable" style="width:100%;" >}}